User Experience: How to Improve Website Scannability

 4. Check that CTA is seen at once

-Obviously, the vast majority of web pages are aimed at particular actions that users have to complete.
-The elements that contain the call to action (CTA), usually buttons, should be seen in split seconds to let users understand what actions they can do on this page.
+Obviously, the vast majority of web pages are designed to prompt users to complete specific actions.
+The elements that contain the call to action (CTA), usually buttons, should be seen in split seconds to let users understand what actions they can take on this page.
 Among the good tests is checking the page in the black-and-white and blurred modes.
 If in both cases you can distinguish CTA elements quickly, they are done well.
 For example, on the webpage of the bakery website shown below the CTA button of adding the item to the list is easily seen among the other elements.

 Vinny Bakery Website